eberhm/todoMVC/README.md

 Day 1:
 =====

-Just a first Approach on MVC.
+Just a first approach on MVC.
 Basic components and interactions defined and list view implementation.